addyosmani/essential-js-design-patterns/README.md

 * Atomic commits make it easier to review changes.
 If you can separate changes out in this form, it'll save us time when trying to land.
 * Please review the version of the book [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) before requesting a change.
 It is updated more frequently than the physical version of the book but we do bring changes back in every few months.

+#### Building the project

+Build the project: `grunt build`
+Preview: `grunt serve`

+#### Additional formats

+The project is currently authored in HTML, however we do plan on introducing builds for other formats (PDF, ePub) shortly.
+In the mean time, official releases for other formats can be obtained via O'Reilly.

 ###Translations

 If you would like to get involved with translating this project to another language, please open up a new issue.
 O'Reilly have a process for handling translations to ensure that they go through the same review process that the English version goes through.